Here's how Stephen Colbert says his staff members got arrested on Capitol Hill

 "The Capitol police are much more cautious than they were, say,18 months ago, and for a very good reason," Colbert said, referring to the Jan.
 6 insurrection.

 He added that "If you don't know what that reason is, I know what news network you watch," Colbert added.
-Fox News, has chosen to not air the Jan.
-6 committee hearings.
+Fox News chose not to air the initial Jan.
+6 committee hearing.

 Overall, though, Colbert said the "Capitol Police were just doing their job," and that everyone was professional and calm throughout the entire thing.